john77eipe/Java-8-Handbook/index.md

 #### 2. Reduced Lines of code

+  Lambdas provided a neat mechanism to express your code thus reducing the number of lines of code needed.

 #### 3. Predefined Functional Interfaces from the JDK for most of the common use cases.